The Best Time To Visit Kenya For Safari - Low, High, Peak, & Festive Seasons

 Since this is a high season, accommodation availability may be tricky.
 Prices also tend to rise with a decrease in accommodation options.

-As such, we recommend booking two to three months early if you are looking to go on a December holiday.
+As such, we recommend booking two to three months early if you are looking to go on a late or early December holiday.